rozenmoon/Hackernews-clone/README.md

 # Hackernews-clone
-This project is part of assessment test for WWSTAY
+This project is learning project

 ## Installing prerequisite required to run the server (Linux)